 At Gene Food, we are committed to providing our readers accurate, evidence based content they can trust.
-This means personalizing health information and refusing to stop at the “one-size fits all” conclusions of so many medical sites.
+This means offering content that empowers readers to find a personalized approach to health and wellness, while staying well within scientific consensus.

 In recognition that racial and ethnic minorities make up 40% of the U.S. population, our Inclusive Research Process focuses on clinical research with representative minority participation.
 When health outcomes vary by race, gender, or age, we strive to inform our readers of the dietary and health implications for racial and ethnic minorities, as well as women and the elderly.
 This is a key part of our individualized approach.